Fall 2024

 --- Find our course and click on it.
 Sometimes 2 clicks are required.
 Wait and click again if nothing happens upon first click.
 All necessary course information and materials can be found there.

-Required Textbooks Fall 2023
+Required Textbooks Summer / Fall 2024

 Please note that I cannot attest to the usefulness of earlier editions of any of my required texts.
 You will need to figure this out yourself.
 The easiest way to do so is to either compare with the most current edition on reserve in the library or the edition for sale in the SRJC bookstore.
 Please do the research yourself.
 Thank you.